 It’s almost impossible to bring a concrete pad along with you on an RV trip, but leveling blocks are another excellent alternative.
 Wood or any other leveling block can easily be placed beneath the RV’s tires to disperse the weight of the vehicle on the grass or any soft surface.
 RV-specialty vapor barriers can cost around $0.50 to $0.75 per square-foot, while leveling blocks have a price ranging from $30 to $50.

 Both objects can easily be purchased online.
 Another cost-effective way to put a barrier in place is to purchase a simple plastic cutting board or a cutting mat.
 Just make sure that the entire area which comes in contact with the parking surface is covered by the vapor barrier.

 You can also protect your tires from moisture and sun exposure by using tire covers.
 If you don’t have tire covers, you can wrap a tarp around the tire and keep it in place using a bungee cord.

 3. On a Budget?
-Use Gravel!
+Use Gravel For Your parking Pad!